ClusterHQ/flocker/docs/architecture.rst

 =======================

 The user system uses ZFS as its filesystem to allow the fast, cheap creation of snapshots.
-User data on the user system's filesystem is not guaranteed to be in a consistent state in each snapshot.
+User data on the user filesystem is not guaranteed to be in a consistent state in each snapshot.
 However, the inconsistencies are the same as can be expected from a system crash (eg due to power failure).
 Many applications (not MySQL with MyISAM tables) can be expected to be robust against this circumstance already.